mobiletoly/ktor-hexagonal-multimodule/README.md

 hexagonal architecture, so please google it, it is really cool and understanding of it is needed to understand this project's layout.

-In this project we separate functionality into few modules - **adapters** (with submodules), **core**, **infra**, with only few modules having dependencies on other modules.
+In this project we separate functionality into few modules - **adapters** (with submodules), **core**, and **infra**, with only few modules having dependencies on other modules.

 Here is a brief overview of each module:

-- **core** - contains business logic (services that implement business use cases, definition of ports for adapters, business models).
+- **core** - contains business logic (services that implement business use cases, business data models, and declares port interfaces for adapters).
 - **adapters** - provides platform/framework specific functionality (e.g. your database repository classes
 go here)
 - **infra** - application configuration and launcher
-- **common** - light-weight miscellaneous code that can be useful for other modules
+- **common** - light-weight miscellaneous code that can be useful for other modules (logger helpers is a good examples)

-Now let's take a look at each module in more details
+Now let's take a look at each module in more details.

-#### Core module
+### Core module

 This is a module containing a business logic of our application.
-The main idea is that business logic should know nothing about frameworks used to implement an application, it should have zero knowledge about database used, database ORM technology used, HTTP client used or what is Kafka.
-In our application Core module contains multiple services, such as `AddressBookService`, `RandomPersonService` etc implementing our core business logic: add, update and delete Address Book entries.
+The main idea is that business logic should know nothing about frameworks used to implement an application, it should have zero knowledge about database used, ORM technology used, HTTP client used or what is Kafka, Flink or SQS.
+In our application Core module contains services, such as `AddressBookService`, implementing our core business logic: add, update and delete Address Book entries.

 ###### Depends on
 - It has no dependencies on other modules.